Si1ex/Si1ex/README.md

 -->
 - 📙 I am a Computer Science student at the University of Eastern Finland.
 - 👨‍💻 I am mostly interested in Web development: React, Node.js, TypeScript and TailwindCSS
-- ⚡ I have experience for instance in Java, JavaScript, React, MySQL, Node.js, TailwindCSS, Python, Next.js
+- ⚡ I have experience for instance in Java, JavaScript, React, MySQL, Node.js, TailwindCSS, Python, Next.js, HTML and CSS

 <div id="linkedin">
   <a href="https://www.linkedin.com/in/danielkurhinen/">